josephluck/sparkdown/README.md

 ### Configuration (optional)

-To control the look and feel of the website, make a configuration file:
+Make a configuration file:

 ```bash
 touch sparkdown.json
 ```

-Write these options to your `sparkdown.json` file.
+Write to your `sparkdown.json` file.
 Sparkdown comes with some sensible defaults, but here's an example:

 ```json
 {